chris-bc/esp32-gravity/README.md

 To open a console to Gravity:
 * `idf.py monitor`

-To use Flipper-Gravity:
-* Connect 3v3 on the Flipper (pin 9) to 3v3 on the ESP32
-* Connect GND on the Flipper (pin 8, 11 or 18) to GND on the ESP32
-* Connect TX on the Flipper (pin 13) to RX/RX0 on the ESP32
-* Connect RX on the Flipper (pin 14) to TX/TX0 on the ESP32
-* Start Gravity on the Flipper

-I've been told to avoid powering the ESP32 from Flipper's 3V3 pin, purportedly because *it does not support hot plugging*.

-I have no idea whether that's true or not, or what it would mean if it were true, but consider yoursef warned.
-(I use the 3V3 pin myself).

 ## Installing From Binaries

 A number of different binary packages are available with each release.